ipld/specs/block-layer/codecs/dag-json.md

 The two forms used in the reserved namespace are:

  * **CID**: a map with the single key `"/"`, whose value is a string, must contain a valid CIDv0 in Base58 string form **or** CIDv1 in Base32 string form.
 Such a map whose string does not properly represent such a CID should should be rejected as invalid DAG-JSON.
- * **Bytes**: A map with the single key `"/"`, whose value is a map with the single key `"bytes"`, whose value is a string, must contain a valid multibase Base64 encoded byte array.
-Such a construction whose string does not properly represent a multibase base64 encoded byte array should be rejected as invalid DAG-JSON.
+ * **Bytes**: A map with the single key `"/"`, whose value is a map with the single key `"bytes"`, whose value is a string, must contain a valid Base64 encoded byte array.
+Such a construction whose string does not properly represent a Base64 encoded byte array should be rejected as invalid DAG-JSON.

 #### Parse rejection modes in the reserved namespace